-Lykken (2006; see also Simonton, 1999, 2005) argued that the genetic contributions to giftedness were multiplicative, such that if any of a set of genetic variants were absent, this would negate a gifted outcome - the so-called emergenic model.
+Lykken (2006); see also Simonton, 1999, Simonton, 2005 argued that the genetic contributions to giftedness were multiplicative, such that if any of a set of genetic variants was absent, this would negate a gifted outcome - the so-called emergenic model.
 However, twin studies have suggested the genetic contributions to giftedness for intelligence appear to be additive in effect rather than dominant (that is, identical twins are not more than twice as similar as fraternal twins).
-Plomin and Deary (2015) concluded that twin studies of intelligence currently indicate that all genetic influence is additive for high intelligence as well as the entire distribution of intelligence (see also Plomin & Haworth, 2009).
+Plomin and Deary (2015) concluded that twin studies of intelligence consistently find the genetic influence to be largely, if not entirely, additive for high intelligence as well as the entire distribution of intelligence (see also Plomin & Haworth, 2009) - although small or rare non-additive effects cannot be definitely ruled out due to the lack of statistical power to detect them.
 In sum, then, genetic influence on cognitive ability appears to involve many genes each contributing small effects; these contributions are additive; and for high ability, these genes are common variants.
 The innately gifted individual has been lucky enough to inherit cognitively beneficial versions of many genes.